 Category Z indicates you will have to contact your local registry to clarify the firearm category status within your jurisdiction.

-Please note: Due to the implementation of the NFID Public Website, this NFID Running sheet will be no longer be available from 31 March 2022.
+Please note: Due to the implementation of the NFID Public Website, the NFID Running sheet will be no longer be available from 30 June 2022.

 Lithgow sporting rifles guide